vynaloze/pgstats/README.md

 **pgstats** provides convenient access to **pg_stat_&ast;** statistics, allowing to monitor **PostgreSQL** instances inside **go** applications.

-## Attention - Work in Progress!
-The library is in _early access_ state, under active development.
-Expect breaking changes, new functionalities and improvements in the near future.
-Use at your own risk.

 ## Install
 `go get github.com/vynaloze/pgstats`